BlazorFluentUI/BlazorFluentUI/README.md

 We will not be adding any new functionality and bug fixing will be minimal.

 ### Does this mean I should not use BlazorFluentUI anymore?
 That is up to you.
 The functionality and features that are available will stay available.
-We will release a V6 version, running on .NET 6 on or soon after the release on November 9th.
+We have released a V6 version, running on .NET 6.
 This means you can still use the library **in it's current form** until at least November 2022 (when .NET 7 will be released).
 Maybe we will even release a verion compiled on that .NET version, but no promises.

 ### What is my alternative?
-Microsoft is currently working on a Blazor wrapper (https://github.com/microsoft/fast-blazor) for their Fluent UI library based on standard Web Components technology (https://github.com/microsoft/fluentui/blob/master/packages/web-components/README.md) which is an implementation of their FAST framework (https://www.fast.design/).
+Microsoft has released V1.0 of a Blazor wrapper (https://github.com/microsoft/fast-blazor) for their Fluent UI Web Components library based on standard Web Components technology (https://github.com/microsoft/fluentui/blob/master/packages/web-components/README.md) which is an implementation of their FAST framework (https://www.fast.design/).
 We are in close contact with the Microsoft team, leveraging our knowledge gained with building BlazorFluentUI and are already actively contributing to the repository.
 Their not aiming to match what you get with React Fluent UI today.
 Rather, they are building to the latest version of Fluent as seen in Windows 11.
 An implementation of all the current Fluent Web Components can be found at https://aka.ms/fluentwebcomponents.
-A Blazor demo environment is in the works too.
+An official Blazor demo environment is in the works too.
+For now you can visit https://fluentui-blazor.baaijte.net/

 # BlazorFluentUI
 Port of Fluent UI React components and style (formerly Office Fabric) to Blazor